Warner Center, Los Angeles

-Woodland Hills, California in the foreground, including Warner Center.
+Woodland Hills, Los Angeles in the foreground, including Warner Center.

-Warner Center is a master-planned business district in the Canoga Park and Woodland Hills neighborhoods of the San Fernando Valley in Los Angeles, California.
+Warner Center is a master-planned business district in the Woodland Hills and Canoga Park neighborhoods of the San Fernando Valley portion of the city of Los Angeles, California.

-Warner Center, which began as a master-planned area, is designated as a Regional Center within the City's Canoga Park-West Hills-Winnetka-Woodland Hills Community Plan.
-Historically, Warner Center is generally bounded by Vanowen Street to the north, the Ventura Freeway to the south, De Soto Avenue to the east, and Topanga Canyon Boulevard on the west.
-The Warner Center 2035 Plan (adopted in December 2013) added the area between Vanowen and the LA River to the plan area, which comprises approximately 1,100 acres or 1.7 square miles.
+Warner Center is generally bounded by Vanowen Street to the north, De Soto Avenue to the east, the Ventura Freeway to the south, and Topanga Canyon Boulevard to the west.
+The Warner Center 2035 Plan, which was adopted in December 2013, added the area between Vanowen and the LA River to the plan area, which comprises approximately 1,100 acres or 1.7 square miles.

-The area was originally planned to relieve traffic to and from downtown Los Angeles, as well as generate jobs in the San Fernando Valley.
+Located in the western San Fernando Valley portion of Los Angeles, Warner Center was planned to help relieve traffic to and from Downtown Los Angeles by becoming a generator of jobs in the San Fernando Valley.
 It was first envisioned in the late 1960s.

-The three tallest skyscrapers of Warner Center, with lower mid-rises around them.
+The three tallest buildings of Warner Center, with mid-rise buildings around them.
 Taken from the corner of Owensmouth and Erwin in December 2004.

 History

-Warner Center is named for Harry Warner, the eldest of the Warner Brothers, who owned the land since the 1940s, which he used as a horse ranch.
+Warner Center is named for Harry Warner, the eldest of the Warner Brothers, who bought the land in the 1940s, which he used as a horse ranch.
 His family donated 20 acres of land in 1967 that became the Warner Center Park (also known as the Warner Ranch Park), situated east of Topanga Canyon Boulevard between Califa Street and Marylee Street.

 In 1968, Robert Allison, then the manager for the San Fernando Valley office of Coldwell Banker, arranged the sale of 630 acres of the land to Aetna Life and Casualty for $30 million.
 Aetna acquired the land for long-term investment and development purposes, and later brought in Kaiser as a joint venture partner.
-Mr. Allison spearheaded the early land planning, subdivision and development efforts on behalf of Kaiser Aetna.
+Allison spearheaded the early land planning, subdivision and development efforts on behalf of Kaiser Aetna.

 Initially, large tracts of the Warner Ranch land were developed in the Canoga Park portion, between Victory Boulevard and Vanowen Avenue.
 Topanga Plaza was first, followed by engineering facilities and headquarter offices for the aerospace companies Rocketdyne and Litton Industries.

 With the sale of the land to Aetna, the pace of development in Warner Center accelerated.
 Kaiser Aetna acted as a master developer, offering land for sale or lease, buildings for sale or lease, and leased buildings built to owner's specifications.
 Development sites from very small parcels up to 100 or more acres were offered.

 In the ensuing 20 years, much of the build-out of Warner Center occurred, including approximately 4,300 multi-family dwelling units, and millions of square feet of commercial and office space.
 Notable developments include: